bcgov/platform-developer-docs/src/docs/openshift-projects-and-access/common-platform-requests.md

 There’s a fee for each user that has access to a private repository in the bcgov-c organization, only grant access to users that need it.
 The fee for all users is currently covered by the OCIO.

 There are a limited number of spots available in the bcgov-c organization.
 If there are no spots remaining, you’ll receive an error message when you try to add a new user.
-If this occurs, send a request to [PlatformServicesTeam@gov.bc.ca](mailto:platformservicesteam@gov.bc.ca) for an additional spot to the Platform Services Team.
-Once we confirm your request has been completed, you can add the new user to your repository.
+If this occurs, send a request to [developer.experience@gov.bc.ca](mailto:developer.experience@gov.bc.ca) for an additional spot to the Developer Experience Team.
+Once they confirm your request has been completed, you can add the new user to your repository.

 The Developer Experience team removes bcgov-c organization access for users that have not been active for 6 months.
 Once access has been removed, users must be re-invited to the organization and re-added to a repository to gain access.